originally posted on Concept Hub

 Web 2.0, like Web 1.0 is nothing more than an extension to what we do offline.
-When the Internet first became a mainstream tool to communicate, the technology allowed for people to take their advertising, messaging, and transactions to the web.
-Many saw this as an revolution, which it was.
+When the Internet first became a mainstream tool to communicate, the technology allowed people to take their advertising, messaging, and transactions to the web.
+Many saw this as a revolution, which it was.
 It empowered more people to do business without geographic boundaries.
 IT Training companies flourished because to play in this new world people had to know how to use the tools.
 Innovative developers found opportunities in making the tools safer and easier to use.

 So what has changed on the Internet that we now have this term “web 2.0?”

 The increasing number of easy to use tools combined with the majority of the population having more of a comfort level with having technology as an everyday part of their life has changed the way we use the Internet as more than just a comparison shopping tool.
-Actually, it can be argued that the purpose of the Internet has returned to it’s original intent of collaboration and information as opposed to commerce.
+Actually, it can be argued that the purpose of the Internet has returned to its original intent of collaboration and information as opposed to commerce.